Frequently Asked Questions (FAQ)

 Welcome to our support page.
-Here you can find the most frequently asked questions pertaining to our products, services and articles.
-If you cannot find an answer below, please contact us at: email@example.com.
+Here you can find the most frequently asked questions pertaining to our products, services, and articles.
+If you cannot find an answer below, please contact us at:

 What is Hungry4Fitness about?

 Our mission is a simple one.
-We want to promote and propagate the principals of health and fitness whilst providing tools and services that help people achieve a healthier, more active lifestyle.
-It is through the Hungry4Fitness website and other media platforms – YouTube, Slideshare, Twitter and Instagram – that we endeavour to pursue our mission.
+We want to promote and propagate the principles of health and fitness whilst providing tools and services that help people achieve a healthier, more active lifestyle.
+It is through the Hungry4Fitness website and other media platforms – YouTube, Slideshare, Twitter, and Instagram – that we endeavour to pursue our mission.

 Our modus operandi is almost exclusively through content creation in the form of blogs, articles and product reviews.
-This side of Hungry4Fitness is entirely pro bono and from our many excellent articles we receive not a single penny, cent of yen.
+This side of Hungry4Fitness is entirely pro bono and from our many excellent articles, we receive not a single penny, cent, or yen.

 How can Hungry4Fitness help me?

-Throughout the Hungry4Fitness website you will discover articles that contain contemporary content on important topics such as the Benefits of Exercise and coverage of contentious issues such whether animal protein can be consumed as part of a healthy lifestyle.
+Throughout the Hungry4Fitness website, you will discover articles that contain contemporary content on important topics such as the Benefits of Exercise and coverage of contentious issues such as whether animal protein can be consumed as part of a healthy lifestyle.

 In what ways can Hungry4Fitness help me?

-Below is a list of ways which Hungry4Fitness can help you:
+Below is a list of ways in which Hungry4Fitness can help you:

-With our Exercise Programmes Hungry4Fitness can provide you the tools to improve your fitness and health
+With our Exercise Programmes Hungry4Fitness can provide you with the tools to improve your fitness and health.

-The Hungry4Fitness Book of Circuits Vol. 1 can provide you with a wealth of training sessions
+The Hungry4Fitness Book of Circuits & Workouts series can provide you with a wealth of training sessions.

 Why should I choose Hungry4Fitness over competing sites?

-Whilst we at Hungry4Fitness do not lay claim to being the best fitness (exercise and health) website, we are unmatched in our passion for procuring and disseminating accurate and honest information.
-This is our guiding principal: to put honesty before all else.
+While we at Hungry4Fitness do not lay claim to being the best fitness (exercise and health) website, we are unmatched in our passion for procuring and disseminating accurate and honest information.
+This is our guiding principle: to put honesty before all else.

-We are obstinate in our refusal to propagate, publish and/or indorse health and exercise advice that is not in some way grounded on a firm foundation of empirical research.
+We are obstinate in our refusal to propagate, publish, and/or endorse health and exercise advice that is not in some way grounded on a firm foundation of empirical research.

 What makes Hungry4Fitness different from its competitors?

 Furthermore, we provide a range of mediums through which we share advice.
-For example, throughout our many articles you will discover written content, video tutorials, images, How 2 guides and links to appropriate websites that have been selected because they offer either a deeper insight or they specialise in a particular field.
+For example, throughout our many articles, you will discover written content, video tutorials, images, how-to guides, and links to appropriate websites that have been selected because they offer either a deeper insight or they specialise in a particular field.

 Why should I trust Hungry4Fitness and the information presented on the site?

-As mentioned above: we are obstinate in our refusal to propagate, publish and/or indorse health and exercise advice that is not in some way grounded on a solid foundation of empirical research.
+As mentioned above: we are obstinate in our refusal to propagate, publish and/or endorse health and exercise advice that is not in some way grounded on a solid foundation of empirical research.

 Moreover, all citations have been listed at the end of the article (where applicable) and the reader is encouraged to conduct their own, independent research.
 The reason for this is twofold.

-Firstly, contentious claims and statements can be traced to their original sources and thus verified.
-Secondly, though we do conduct wider research when composing an article, we are neither infallible nor omniscient.
+First, contentious claims and statements can be traced to their original sources and thus verified.
+Second, though we do conduct wider research when composing an article, we are neither infallible nor omniscient.
 Consequently, contradictory research may have been missed.
-It is for this reason why the reader should always seek external sources so as to gather a broader, more well-rounded insight.
+It is for this reason that the reader should always seek external sources so as to gather a broader, more well-rounded insight.